Jason Alias Heyward

 Heyward had a bounce-back year in 2012, hitting .269/.335/.479 for a 116 OPS+ in 158 games and earning a Gold Glove for his defensive play in right field (it was the first year that the award for outfielders made a distinction between left-, center- and right- fielders).
 He added 30 doubles, 6 triples and 27 homers, stole 21 bases in 29 tries, scored 93 runs and drove in 82 as one of the Braves' offensive leaders.
 The Braves reached the postseason as a wild card team, but once again the Cardinals tripped them up: for the first time, there was a second wild card team - the Cardinals, who had finished well behind Atlanta - and they beat the Braves at Turner Field in the first National League Wild Card Game to eliminate the Braves.
 Heyward went 1 for 5 with a double in the game which the Braves lost, 6-3.
 For the season, he tied Aaron Hill and Ryan Zimmerman for 10th in runs, was 10th in strikeouts (152) in the National League, led right fielders in putouts (331), tied Pence for the most assists in right field (11) and led right fielders with four double plays (only Alfonso Soriano had more among all NL outfielders).

 Heyward started the 2013 season very slowly, going 7 for 58 (.121) over the Braves' first 17 games, although the team was playing extremely well in spite of his minimal contribution.
 On April 22nd, he underwent an emergency appendectomy while the Braves were visiting Denver, CO.
 The operation went well and he was released from hospital 48 hours later, with the hope of being back in the line-up at the end of his mandatory 15 days on the disabled list.
 He later explained that he thought he was fighting a stomach virus and was trying to tough out the pain, until the Atlanta trainers convinced him to check into a hospital.
 There, his inflamed appendix was discovered just as it was about to burst, forcing him to undergo immediate surgery, but also avoiding what could have been much more serious complications.
 He returned to the line-up on May 17th, getting two hits and an RBI in an 8-5 win over the Los Angeles Dodgers.
+On August 21st, he was suffered a broken jaw when hit in the face by a fastball pitched by Jonathon Niese of the New York Mets.
+He was hitting .253 with 13 homers and 37 RBI in 95 games, a relatively poor performance that was lost in the Braves' otherwise outstanding season.
+He returned to action on September 20th and finished the year at .254 with 14 homers and 38 RBIs then went 3 for 18 (.167) with a homer as the Braves lost to the Los Angeles Dodgers in the NLDS.

 - 2009 Baseball America Minor League Player of the Year Myrtle Beach Pelicans Carolina League, Mississippi Braves, Southern League and Gwinnett Braves International League